idaholab/moose/modules/combined/doc/content/modules/combined/examples/stm_thermomechanics.md

 ### Statistics

 [tab:stat] shows the statistical results of sampling the thermomechanis model and the polynomial chaos surrogate. $\mu$ and $\sigma$ represent the mean and standard deviation of the QoI, and CI is the confidence interval.
-Note that the confidence interval for the polynomial chaos statistics is not relevant since these values were found analytically using integration techniques. [fig:hist_temp]-[fig:hist_dispz] compares several of the probability distributions of the QoIs between sampling the full-order model and the polynomial chaos surrogate.
+Note that the confidence interval for the polynomial chaos statistics is not relevant since these values were found analytically using integration techniques. [fig:hist_temp] to [fig:hist_dispz] compares several of the probability distributions of the QoIs between sampling the full-order model and the polynomial chaos surrogate.

 !table caption=Statistics Results id=tab:stat
 | QoI | $\mu$ | 95% CI | $\sigma$ | 95% CI | PC -- $\mu$ | PC -- $\sigma$ |